bbauska/HTML5-Basics/README.md

 <h3>Q. What is a self closing tag?</h3>

 In HTML5 it is not strictly necessary to close certain HTML tags.
-The tags that aren\'t required to have specific closing tags are called “self closing” tags.
+The tags that aren't required to have specific closing tags are called “self closing” tags.

 An example of a self closing tag is something like a line break (`<br />`) or the meta tag (`<meta>`).
 This means that the following are both acceptable: